 Understanding Infection and Response in GCSE Biology

-Types of Pathogens Pathogens are microorganisms that can cause disease in living organisms.
-The main types are: Bacteria : Single-celled prokaryotic organisms t...
+Types of Pathogens Pathogens are microorganisms that can cause disease in humans and other living organisms.
+The main types of pathogens include: Bacteria : Sin...

 Types of Pathogens

-Pathogens are microorganisms that can cause disease in living organisms.
-The main types are:
+Pathogens are microorganisms that can cause disease in humans and other living organisms.
+The main types of pathogens include:

 How Pathogens Cause Disease